tugcekiziltepe/VAC_CSLR/README.md

 We also provide feature extraction function to extract frame-wise features for other research purpose, which can be achieved by:

 `python main.py --load-weights PATH_TO_PRETRAINED_MODEL --phase features `

+> **Note:** When running in `features` phase a gloss dictionary is optional.
+If `dict_path` is missing we automatically infer the class count from the loaded checkpoint so you can extract frame-wise features without building `gloss_dict.npy` (the saved `.npy` files will simply contain empty label arrays).

 ### To Do List